STARS Spotlight: Matthew Hacker Teper

 The ongoing pressure on Canadian health systems has further illustrated the need to use finite resources wisely.
 Fortunately, emerging resource stewardship leaders, like Matthew (“Matt”) Hacker Teper, are already taking steps to address this challenge in their undergraduate medical training.

-Matt continued his pursuits in resource stewardship in medical school as an active student leader in the STARS program from 2020-2021.
+He continued pursuits in resource stewardship in medical school as an active student leader in the STARS program from 2020-2021.
 With a keen interest in knowledge translation, the program presented Matt with unique opportunities to develop creative strategies for disseminating the principles of Choosing Wisely.

 In just one year – Matt alongside other students in STARS – accomplished a lot.